zx9w/read-together/profiles/ilmu/readme.md

 Hi, I'm obsessed with lattices and event structures.
 Interested in cryptography and programming language theory.

 Timezone: Berlin

 Availability: Evenings, Weekends

+Contact: ilmu on freenode (and some other places)

 # Papers